What is the test for Leave to the Court of Appeal?

 Two cases are relevant: but they are diametrically opposed to each other.
 The first is an old High Court case: Pang Hon Chin v.
-Nahar Singh1 2 MLJ 145.
-There the Defendant applied for leave to appeal under sec 68(1)(a).
+Nahar Singh.2 2 MLJ 145 There, the Defendant applied for leave to appeal under sec 68(1)(a).

 The applicant did not realise that he was out of time.
 When the judge brought it to his attention, he abandoned this leave application.
 A ‘leave application’ means permission to appeal.

-But the judge, Edgar Joseph Jr J, then took it upon himself to make ‘one or two general observations regarding applications for leave under section 68(1)(a).’2ibid., p.146 B, Left.
+But the judge, Edgar Joseph Jr J, then took it upon himself to make ‘one or two general observations regarding applications for leave under section 68(1)(a).’3ibid., p.146 B, Left

-This meant what he said was not ratio decidendi but obiter dicta.
+This meant what the judge said was not ratio decidendi but obiter dicta.

 It is in the course of his judgement the judge prescribes a three-limb test:

 First, he says, an applicant must ‘demonstrate a prima facie case of error’.4He cites a reference: [(1907) 123 L.T.
 Jo 202] for that proposition.